wailimku/scChIC-seq/README.md

 This repository includes a number of sections describing the analyses in the manuscript.
 The sections are

-1. The analysis of the data in the manuscript (testing, see below starting from section A)
+1. The analysis of the data in the manuscript
-2. Mapping Using bowte2 (coming soon)
+2. Mapping Using bowte2 (UPDATING)
 3. Pre-processing of Bulk cell data (coming soon)
 4. Pre-processing of scRNA-seq data (coming soon)
 5. Pre-processing of scATAC-seq data (coming soon)